ArgonneCPAC/diffsmhm/scripts/README.md

 * `--halo-file`:
     Path to the Bolshoi halo catalog.
 Defaults to my data directory on Polaris.
 * `--particle-file`:
     Path to the Bolshoi particle catalog.
-Default to my data directory on Polaris.
+Defaults to my data directory on Polaris.
 * `-w`, `--wprp`:
     Filepath to hdf5 file that stores the "goal" wprp measurement.
 Required.
 Should be a flat hdf5 file with fields "wprp", "wprp_error" and "rpbins"
 * `--mass-bin-low`: